 Should we blame the massive layoffs in the home building sector on the fact that technology has improved the efficiency of home builders?
 Should we blame the circular saw for putting home builders out of work? – clearly not.
 The causes of structural unemployment are obviously due to the government manipulating interest rates and creating moral hazards in the lending markets.
 Austrian business cycle theory shows us that unemployment results when booms, created by cheap credit, go bust.
 Cheap credit leads to resources being diverted into unproductive activities.
 In order to correct the imbalances in production, layoffs are necessary since labor must be diverted from wasteful jobs in to more productive activities before a recovery can occur.
 Long-term unemployment results when something prevents that restructuring.

-So what’s stopping the restructuring of labor resources today?
-Might it be the fact that people can suck down several years worth of unemployment due to unemployment benefits extensions?
+So what’s stopping the restructuring of labor resources today? [written in 2012 when unemployment was over 8%] Might it be the fact that people can suck down several years worth of unemployment due to unemployment benefits extensions?
 Why should people seek out new lines of work when they can get along just fine without having to lift a finger?
 Might it be that the state is still pumping massive amounts of funny money into unproductive activities?
 How can industry restructure and create productive jobs if the state is busy bidding up the prices of material resources and diverting them into unproductive activities?
 Might it be that artificially low interest rates cause resources to be consumed in the short term, rather than be utilized in the expansion of production?
 Might it be that excessive regulations and taxation limit the ability of industry to expand its production of useful tradable goods?

 In short, there are a myriad of causes to our present long-term unemployment problem, but not one of them is related to technological advancement or the automation of worker processes.
 If robots could do everything for us, no one would need to engage in labor ever again.
 The world would be a Utopia, filled with abundant products and services, all provided to us by robots without us having to lift a finger.
 We truly would have a Star Trek type of world, where everyone could take whatever they needed without having to pay for anything because there would be a total super abundance of every good and service imaginable.